JoeLumbley/Gun-Turret/README.md

 - It checks if the file already exists to avoid overwriting.
 - If an error occurs, it prints the error message to the debug console.

-## Conclusion

 This code represents a simple yet effective simulation of a turret that can rotate and fire projectiles.
 Each structure and method is designed to encapsulate specific functionality, making the code modular and easier to understand.
 By breaking down the code line by line, we can see how each part contributes to the overall behavior of the turret and projectile manager.
 Feel free to experiment with the code, change parameters, and see how it affects the behavior of the turret and its projectiles.
 Happy coding!

----

-### Review of the Walkthrough

-I have gone through the entire code and provided detailed explanations for each part.
-If you have any specific questions or areas you would like me to clarify further, please let me know!